jackyzha0/quartz/content/Projects/EasyLegal.md

 title: EasyLegal
 ---

-# Czym jest EasyLegal?
+# What is EasyLegal?
-EasyLegal to narzędzie do generowania Regulaminu oraz Polityki prywatności, niezbędnych do funkcjonowania strony Internetowej oraz sklepu.
+EasyLegal is a tool for generating the Terms and Conditions and Privacy Policy necessary for the operation of the website and store.

-EasyLegal stanowi część [[EasyTools]] i jest dostępny tutaj https://app.easytools.pl/easylegal
+EasyLegal is part of [[EasyTools]] and is available here https://app.easytools.pl/easylegal